akosnikhazy/Raspberry-Pico-Projects/README.md

 The third version I dropped the bin function, built it in the main loop and switch LEDs on creting the binary number

+The third was the last version but then I realized I do not need the list of pins :)
 ![Binary Counter in action](https://raw.githubusercontent.com/akosnikhazy/Raspberry-Pico-Projects/main/readme-images/bin-counter.gif)